Release Notes#

 With this release, best-in-class presolve algorithms are available

-in Ocean and automatically applied to problems
+in the Ocean software and automatically applied to problems

 hybrid_constrained_quadratic_model_v1